How to Declutter Fast – Healthy Benefits to Having Less Clutter

 Let’s face it… we have too much STUFF!
 Our Stuff has too much STUFF!
 We have boxes that are filled with boxes that are filled with stuff in boxes!

-Most lives are filled with clutter at some point.
-Clutter is not about having a lot of things it’s also about having lots of things that leave a mess.
+Most lives are filled with clutter at some point… it just seems to accumulate over time if we don’t pay attention.
+Clutter is not only about having a lot of things, it’s also about having lots of things that leave a mess.

 Life with clutter can be messy.
 Too much stuff is messy.
 Having clutter and too much stuff is stressful on our overall well being and leaves us feeling disorganized and less calm.